Kyoka-run/Student-Catering-Services-Group-Project/README.md

 # EE417-GroupAssignment
-## Student Catering Services
+## Data-monitored Student Catering Services

-Welcome to the Student Catering Services web application, developed for the EE417 course assignment.
+Welcome to the Data-monitored Student Catering Services web application, developed for the EE417 course assignment.
 This application serves as a platform for students to explore and order a variety of food options provided by the student catering service, including coffee, pizza, Mexican dishes, and more.

 ## Features